digideskio/support-tools/wt-training/README.md

 * Linux machine (I'll call it "target machine"), preferably Ubuntu, to run the repros on - I mostly use Ubuntu on a VMware VM on my local workstation.
 Should also work with an AWS instance.
+My VMware instance has 6 cores, 8 GB memory, 50 GB disk.

-* On your local workstation (where you run your browser) obtain and setup pre-requisites for viz tooling:
+* On your local workstation (where you run your browser) obtain and set up pre-requisites for viz tooling:

         git clone http://github.com/10gen/support-tools
         sudo pip install -f support-tools/timeseries/requirements.txt